-Seniors represented 59.3% of inpatient discharges with an arthritis diagnosis at SCHHC in 2017.
+In 2017, seniors represented 71.8% of inpatient discharges at SCVMC with an arthritis diagnosis.

 Respondents to the HASD&IC 2019 CHNA online survey identified Alzheimer's disease as one of the top 10 most impactful behavioral health conditions in SDC.
 See Appendix S for a full summary of survey results.